ENV BIOL 2520 - Animal Identification (Wildlife Conservation) II

 North Terrace Campus - Semester 1 - 2022

 General Course Information

-Course Code ENV BIOL 2520 Course Animal Identification (Wildlife Conservation) II Coordinating Unit School of Biological Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 2 week intensive in the mid-Semester break plus 2 hours per week for 4 weeks Available for Study Abroad and Exchange N Assumed Knowledge BIOLOGY 1101 or BIOLOGY 1401 or equivalent, BIOLOGY 1202 or BIOLOGY 1001 Restrictions BSc (Wildlife Conservation Biology) Course Description This short intensive course, in the mid semester break, provides a basic understanding of the diversity of vertebrates and the policies, ethics and compliances associated with working on them.
+Course Code ENV BIOL 2520 Course Animal Identification (Wildlife Conservation) II Coordinating Unit School of Biological Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 34 hours in week 1; 40 hours in week 2; 2 hours in each of weeks 8, 9,10 &11 Available for Study Abroad and Exchange N Assumed Knowledge BIOLOGY 1101 or BIOLOGY 1401 or equivalent, BIOLOGY 1202 or BIOLOGY 1001 Restrictions BSc (Wildlife Conservation Biology) Course Description This short intensive course, in the mid semester break, provides a basic understanding of the diversity of vertebrates and the policies, ethics and compliances associated with working on them.
 Specialist skills in the use of morphological, genetic and behavioural techniques used in the identification of amphibians, reptiles, birds and mammals will be taught.
 The course includes a 5-day field camp, during which field-based skills in trapping, handling, identification, tagging and collection of morphological data will be taught.
 This includes the use of modern techniques for remotely sensing the presence of wildlife.
 Students will develop skills necessary for biological surveys and undertaking field research involving vertebrates, and gain understanding of the ethical obligations when undertaking such research.

 The full timetable of all activities for this course can be accessed from Course Planner.

 On successful completion of this course students should be able to: